brandongregory/dndhelp/src/5e-build-guides/adding-utility-to-any-character.md

 ### 10-Foot Pole

 The humble 10-foot pole, a poor man’s Mage Hand, can be useful for checking for traps—and this is probably the most common use—but there are other ways to use one.
-Pick something up through a cage door, hoist a bucket to a higher spot, lift a party member up from a lower spot.
+Pick something up through a cage door, hoist a bucket to a higher spot, and lift a party member from a lower spot.
 In a pinch, a 10-foot pole can be whittled into a pike or cut down to a quarterstaff.

 The only real challenge with 10-foot poles is carrying them.
 They’re not easy to carry on their own, and their length makes sure they won’t fit neatly in a Bag of Holding.
-Thoughtful DMs might provide one in the entrance to a dungeon, but you can’t count on that.
+Thoughtful DMs might provide one at the entrance to a dungeon, but you can’t count on that.
 At a cost of just 5 copper, though, it’s easy to buy one for a dungeon, then dispose of it when you leave.

 ### Hammer and Pitons